A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Introduction

 \begin{itemize}

-\item The conceptual foundations of chaos engineering in the context of exception-handling in Java: 1) the definition of four categories of try-catch blocks according to their resilience characteristics; 2) a systematic procedure based on fault injection to assess resilience of try-catch blocks.
+\item The conceptual foundations of chaos engineering in the context of exception-handling in Java: 1) the definition of four categories of try-catch blocks according to their resilience characteristics; 2) a systematic procedure to assess resilience of try-catch blocks.

-\item A novel system, called \chaosmachine, that assesses exception-handling capabilities in production. \chaosmachine is based on bytecode instrumentation and remote control of fine-grained fault injection.
+\item A novel system, called \chaosmachine, that assesses exception-handling capabilities in production, based on bytecode instrumentation of Java code.
 It provides valuable and actionable feedback to the developers.
-The system is publicly-available for future research (\href{https://github.com/KTH/chaos-engineering-research}{https://github.com/KTH/chaos-engineering-research}).
+The system is publicly available for future research (\href{https://github.com/KTH/royal-chaos/tree/master/chaosmachine}{https://github.com/KTH/royal-chaos/tree/master/chaosmachine}).

-\item An empirical evaluation of \chaosmachine on 3 real-world Java systems totaling $630k$ line of codes, containing $339$ try-catch blocks executed by the considered production traffic.
+\item An empirical evaluation of \chaosmachine on 3 real-world Java systems totaling $630k$ lines of code, containing $339$ try-catch blocks executed by the considered production traffic.
 It shows the effectiveness of \chaosmachine to reveal both strengths and weaknesses of a software system's resilience at the exception-handling level. \end{itemize}